zlatko-michailov/abc/README.md

 ### GCC
 The source code used C++ 17.
 The project is compiled using GCC 9.
-It may be possible to compile with an earlier version of GCC or even with a differnt compiler, but that hasn't been tried.
+It may be possible to compile with an earlier version of GCC or even with a different compiler, but that hasn't been tried.

 ### POSIX
 The socket classes use the BSD socket C API.